The Best Rewards Credit Cards for Earning Points and Miles of 2023

 Your rewards balance is then stored as points that can then be redeemed for gift cards, merchandise, and travel or cash.
 This card has no annual fee.

-Good Credit Required for Rewards Credit Cards
+What Credit Score is Required for Rewards Credit Cards?

 Rewards credit cards usually require a good credit score for approval.
 You have a solid chance of qualifying for most rewards credit cards if you have a FICO credit score of 700-850.

 FICO scores are the most-used metrics for determining creditworthiness by lenders.

 To help you stay on top of your score, many credit card companies now offer free FICO scores to cardmembers.